Q: When are Cyril and Methodius celebrated?

 1864+ Moravia, 5 July

 Pope Pius IX allowed the Margraviate of Moravia, and the Kingdoms of Bohemia and Croatia to keep the new date, which eventually applied to the Slovaks too, e.g., the Banská Bystrica diocese in 1865, the Košice archdiocese in 1883.

 Pope Leo XIII then extended 5 July to the whole Roman Catholic Church in his encyclical of 30 September 1880.
 The official Roman Catholic day was shifted to 7 July seven years later to avoid crowding out a saint popular elsewhere, but the celebrations largely remained on the 5th in Slovak, Moravian, and Czech parishes.

 Pope Leo XIII's encyclical also took the opportunity to state that Cyril and Methodius, who had not been formally cannonized by the Vatican (Pius IX did not call them saints when he granted the date shift), carried out deeds that made them holy men and called them Saints Cyril and Methodius.
 The Vatican did not launch formal cannonizations until the late 10th century.
 Personalities from earlier periods have been accepted as saints through tradition.
-For instance, the Vatican's 16th-century Martyrology called Cyril and Methodius saints.
+The Vatican's 16th-century Martyrology called Cyril and Methodius saints.

 1969, 14 February